Use the Tidal Wave Technique to Increase Blog Traffic [Ultimate Guide]

 - Use thought leadership.
 Dig deep with your blog posts to offer expert-level information.
 Aim to publish the best posts out there on every topic you write about.

-- Keep current SEO best practices such as E-A-T in mind when developing content for your blog.
+- Keep current SEO best practices in mind when developing content for your blog:

 - Google wants to know your blog is written by an expert.